 After cremations as part of the cremation services in Bellingham, WA, we have to deal with the grief of death and loss.
 If the loved one who died was our grandparent, we will experience a unique grieving process in the loss of close family members.

-One of the things that makes the death – and grieving process – of a grandparent unique is that we are surrounded by immediate and close family members who are also grieving their death in their own ways in terms of their relationship to them.
+One of the things that make the death – and grieving process – of a grandparent unique is that we are surrounded by immediate and close family members who are also grieving their death in their own ways in terms of their relationship with them.

 So, what our parents miss and are grieving over is different than what we miss and are grieving over.
 The key to making sure that everyone’s grief is recognized, validated, and supported, however, is abundant two-way communication.

 Sometimes, when people are grieving a major and very personal loss, like the loss of a parent or grandparent, they shut down and isolate themselves emotionally.
 This is the worst thing that a child who has lost a parent or a grandchild who has lost a grandparent can do.
 Not only can this create lifelong emotional baggage, but it can leave immediate family members – even in the same household – feeling alone in their grief or feeling that their grief is not normal.

 For some of us grandchildren, losing a grandparent can almost feel like losing a parent.
 If we spent a lot of time with our grandparent, or if our grandparent raised us, then we will experience their death just as we would the death of a parent.

 Losing a grandparent may make us seek closer relationships with our surviving grandparents.
 This may be the spouse of the grandparent who died or our other parent’s mother and father.
 If there are no surviving grandparents, we may seek closer relationships with friends of the family who are near the same age as our grandparent who died.